Welcome to my comprehensive, “Everything You Need to Know” Guide to selling your house in Toronto in 2019.

 Just like not all agents are the same, not all brokerages are the same.
 Large, high-volume brokerages specialize in efficient sales and turnaround times.
 Smaller brokerages likely have a specialty, like luxury homes or a local neighbourhood.

 Freeman Real Estate Ltd., my brokerage, specializes in “character properties” in Toronto.
 Edwardian / Victorian homes with lots of charm, converted lofts in historic buildings, and “lifestyle-matching” these unique properties to the families that would love them.
+Clients can benefit from their localized, proficient expertise and our focus on above-average, personalized, client representation.

 That’s what my business has been all about – which makes Freeman the perfect fit for me and my clients.